Soc 001 - Introduction to Sociology » Fall 2019 » Final Exam

 The smallest group of individuals that can be legitimately called a family is known as

-an endogamous family
+B. an endogamous family

-an extended family
+C. an exogamous family

-an exogamous family
+D. an extended family

 Question #38